 T-Cobbler Plus or equivalent

 jumper wires (female to male)

 One of the key elements behind the interactive graphics controller is the Python Pygame library.
 The Python Pygame library makes adding graphics to Raspberry Pi animation applications easy.
 The Pygame library allows games and interactive objects to be created without the hassle of developing special Python code or algorithms.

 The interactive graphics controller you will build uses the Pygame library to add the bouncing ball image to a window called a canvas.
-Figure 2 shows the canvas built using Pygame for the bouncing ball image.

 The canvas dimensions are built using the Pygame instruction calledsize.
 Thesize instruction defines thewidthandheightof the canvas as shown next.